 - Look for Cloudy Water – You can usually find fish hanging out where cloudy water meets clear water.

 Pier fishing requires some special tackle and equipment.
 Below is just a basic equipment list to use.
 This is not a complete list and standard fishing tackle is left out to keep your eye on the important pier related gear.

 Note: The links below are Amazon affiliate links.
 If you make a purchase, then I may receive a small commission at no extra cost to you.

 » Saltwater spinning reel (make sure it’s corrosion resistant)

 » 10 to 15 lbs of monofilament fishing line

 » Pyramid weights or egg sinker weights

 Pier Fishing Safety

-When fishing from a pier you’ll want to follow the simple safety precautions to make sure you have an experience that you’ll never want to forget.
+When fishing from a pier you’ll want to follow the simple safety precautions to make sure that you’ll have a good experience.
 First and foremost, always follow all posted rules and regulations for the pier you’re fishing on.
 Never try to cross or hang over fencing, wire or structures used to prevent access to the water.
 Never jump into the water near a pier as the waves can bash you into the side and it may be hard to climb back up.
 Make sure there isn’t any time or date limits that can prevent you from fishing on the pier.
 Lastly, never leave young children you’re fishing with unattended on the pier.